Why use an Orthodontic Plate?

-A plate may be used to assist with correcting teeth that stick out (or ‘buck teeth’).
+A plate may be used to assist with correcting teeth that stick out (sometimes known as ‘buck teeth’).
 The front wire can be gradually tightened to move the teeth back into a better position.
 Orthodontic plates can also be used as preventative measures in children’s orthodontics.

 How is an Orthodontic plate made?